Analysis: Six players who need to emerge for the UW Huskies to win out

 UW’s other contributing wide receivers — Andre Baccellia, Chico McClatcher, Terrell Bynum, Puka Nacua, Jordan Chin, Marquis Spiker and Austin Osborne — have contributed a combined 51 catches.

 That’s a problem.
 But it could also be argued that Nacua and Chin are already emerging.
-The 6-1, 204-pound freshman Nacua has piled up six of his seven catches in UW’s last two games, erupting for 140 yards and a score.
+The 6-1, 204-pound freshman Nacua has piled up six of his seven catches in UW’s past two games, erupting for 140 yards and a score.
 He also led all Husky wideouts with 40 snaps in the Oregon loss.
-Chin — a 6-0, 174-pound junior — has added a punch in the last two weeks as well, with a 39-yard reception against Arizona and a picturesque 48-yard score in the second quarter against Oregon.
+Chin — a 6-0, 174-pound junior — has added a punch in the past two weeks as well, with a 39-yard reception against Arizona and a picturesque 48-yard score in the second quarter against Oregon.

 While Nacua seems set to ascend, it’s hard to predict what Bynum’s final four-plus games will look like.
 The redshirt sophomore caught just three passes in his first seven games, despite earning more reps than UW’s other young receivers.
 But with Fuller missing the majority of the Oregon loss with an injury, Bynum recorded a career-best six catches for 43 yards while playing a season-high 36 snaps — and several of those grabs extended drives in tight windows.